Here’s the truth:

 Specialization is the key to growing your digital marketing agency in this competitive marketing environment.
 Don’t try to do everything or solve every need that your client presents.

-Your agency’s growth would be stunted because you’re spreading your tentacles so wide.
+Your digital marketing agency’s growth would be stunted because you’re spreading your tentacles so wide.
 If a prospective client lands on your website today, what will they know your agency for?

 Are you a full-service or specialized agency?